 Being just pretty and white doesn’t always make for the best spokesperson I don’t think.

-“One of the best things about my job, [and particularly my] role as a Make Up For Ever ambassador, is more free highlighter!
-Honestly though, people want to see diversity in beauty ads; they respond well to it.
+“One of the best things about my job [and particularly my] role as a Make Up For Ever ambassador, is more free highlighter!
+Honestly, though, people want to see diversity in beauty ads; they respond well to it.
 I think our campaigns have had a positive impact on the beauty world.
-I was at a party recently where everyone from execs to beauty bloggers like Manny Gutierrez were telling me how inspirational my work with Make Up For Ever has been.
-It feels good to be recognized, valued, respected, and to have my story honored just as much as my face.
+I was at a party recently where everyone from execs to beauty bloggers like Manny Gutierrez was telling me how inspirational my work with Make Up For Ever has been.
+It feels good to be recognized, valued, respected, and to have my story honored just as much as my face.”

 “The best makeup tip I’ve picked up on the job is ‘don’t over-contour.’
 I always carry Make Up For Ever Ultra HD Lip Booster ($23) at red carpet events ’cause what if I run into Nicholas Hoult?
 Ultra HD Powder ($37) is a lifesaver before the red carpet in order to avoid the wet chicken look.
 Of course, one should never step outside the house without their lip gear.
 Make Up For Ever’s new Artist Liquid Matte Lipsticks ($20) are absolutely no joke.